Mickey Edwards: Political career

-Edwards was one of three founding trustees of the Heritage Foundation and the national chairman of the American Conservative Union.
+Edwards was one of three founding trustees of The Heritage Foundation and the national chairman of the American Conservative Union.
 Along with former White House Counsel Lloyd Cutler, he has served as co-chairman of Citizens for Independent Courts, a national organization devoted to preserving judicial independence, and as co-chairman with another former White House Counsel, Abner Mikva, of Citizens for the Constitution, a national organization concerned with limiting the use of constitutional amendments as a substitute for the normal legislative process.
 Edwards has also served as co-chairman of a Brookings Institution/Council on Foreign Relations Task Force on Resources for International Affairs as well as the Brookings Working Group on Campaign Finance Reform and for five years as chairman of the annual Conservative Political Action Conference.
 He has served on the board of directors of the Constitution Project and was the director of the congressional policy task forces advising Ronald Reagan's 1980 presidential campaign.

+In 2002, Edwards gave a $250 contribution to Tom Cole, a Republican candidate for Congress from Oklahoma.
+According to the Federal Elections Committee this was his only political contribution to any Republican candidate.
+Thus, in the 30 years since his defeat in the GOP primary, his average political contribution to Republicans has been about $8 a year.
 In a radio interview on Fresh Air with Terry Gross on November 5, 2008, Edwards said that he had voted for Barack Obama in the 2008 general election.
 He endorsed Joe Biden in 2020 and left the Republican Party after the storming of the United States Capitol, saying the GOP had become "a cult" devoted to Donald Trump.
+He endorsed Kamala Harris ahead of the 2024 election.

 Academic career

 After leaving Congress, Edwards taught at Harvard Kennedy School and Harvard Law School for 11 years, where he was the first John Quincy Adams Lecturer in Legislative Politics.
 He taught courses on Congress, political leadership, issue advocacy, election strategies, conservative political theory, and the constitutional separation of powers.
 In 1997, he was selected by students as the outstanding teacher at the Kennedy School.
 He has also served as a visiting professor at Georgetown University.

-Edwards was a Lecturer of Public and International Affairs at Princeton University's Woodrow Wilson School of Public and International Affairs and a member of the Princeton Project on National Security.
+Edwards was a lecturer of Public and International Affairs at Princeton University's Woodrow Wilson School of Public and International Affairs and a member of the Princeton Project on National Security.
 He taught courses on "How to Win Elections" and "Congress and the Constitution."
 He was also a Vice President of the Aspen Institute and Director of the Aspen Institute-Rodel Fellowships in Public Leadership.

 As of 2009, Edwards teaches courses on National Security Policy and the Politics of U.S. Foreign Policy at the Elliott School of International Affairs at The George Washington University.
 In 2013 Edwards was appointed a National Constitution Center – Penn Law Visiting Fellow.